omarobaisi/Money-Exchange-App/README.md

 # Money Exchange Desktop Application

+## Note: this app is still a work in progress

 A desktop application for money exchange companies built with React, Electron, Node.js, Express, and MySQL.

 ## Project Structure